Home

 Illustration of the California State Capitol building in Sacramento.

-With a raft of proposed legislation before its legislature, California is in the process of enacting new AI regulations that will affect millions of people both within and outside the state.
-This bill tracker offers a resource for those interested in understanding the proposed laws, as well as which measures are likely to pass and how they may affect the AI landscape.
+California is in the process of enacting new AI regulations that will affect millions of people both within and outside the state.
+This bill tracker offers a resource for those interested in understanding the status of the laws.

 On Thursday, August 15, a significant set of Appropriations Committee hearings resulted in six bills being presumed dead after failing to pass.